 That the vast majority are in a position where they are consciously using less energy and buying less food in order to afford to live speaks volumes.
 A shocking 69.8% of carers surveyed said they did not feel confident that they would be able to manage financially over the next year.

-Support for carers
+Support for Carers

 One key theme can be witnessed from this survey: the urgent need for increased financial provision for carers.

 The majority (47.3%) of carers surveyed felt that increased carers benefits was the number one thing that needs to be done to better support carers in the UK.
-Interesting, despite three-quarters of carers agreeing that their mental health has been negatively impacted, just 11.9% felt they needed more support for mental health.
+Interestingly, despite three-quarters of carers agreeing that their mental health has been negatively impacted, just 11.9% felt they needed more support for mental health.

-Likewise, when asked what their biggest concern regarding carers is at the time, just 13.9% stated a lack of mental health support.
+Likewise, when asked what their biggest concern regarding carers was at the time, just 13.9% stated a lack of mental health support.
 In contrast, 41.6% felt the biggest concern was a lack of financial support for carers.

 “What we can see here is that while mental health is undeniably a concern for carers, the current climate of the UK is putting financial concerns at the forefront of every carer’s mind.
-With over two-thirds of carers worried how they’ll cope financially in the next year, it’s no surprise that a lack of financial support is the key thing carers feel needs addressing,” says Stuart Bensusan.
+With over two-thirds of carers worried about how they’ll cope financially in the next year, it’s no surprise that a lack of financial support is the key thing carers feel needs addressing,” says Stuart Bensusan.

-COVID-19’s impact
+COVID-19’s Impact

 The COVID-19 pandemic highlighted the incredible commitment, sacrifice, and hard work of the NHS and carers in our society.
 However, our survey shows that more than half of carers surveyed (56.1%) felt that there had been no changes in support for carers since the pandemic.